VVKWhat/VVKWhat/README.md

 - 👋 Hi, I’m @VVKWhat
 - 🌱 I’m currently learning php<!-- - 👀 I’m interested in python, php -->
 - 😎 I'm work here: [SenTerium Team.](https://senterium.xyz/)
-- 📫 How to reach me: Discord: Foxanto#4511 , Telegram: https://t.me/vvk_what
+- 📫 How to reach me: Discord: foxanto.vvk, Telegram: https://t.me/vvk_what
 <!--- 💞️ I’m looking to collaborate on alone --->
 <!---
 VVKWhat/VVKWhat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.